French Sea Salt -Fleur de Sel

 So let's have a look and find out if all the hype about French Fleur de Sel is warranted.

-Literally translated as "flower of salt," Fleur de Sel gourmet sea salt is one of the finest and rarest salts in the world.
+Literally translated as "flower of salt," Fleur de Sel salt is one of the finest and rarest salts in the world.

-It is defined not only by its collection method, an ancient type of hand-harvesting, but also by its location.
+It is defined not only by its collection method, which is by an ancient type of hand-harvesting, but also by its location in France.

 I guarantee you'll find you've been missing out.

-Salt was being harvested in Guerande as early as the year 868.
+Salt was being harvested in Guerande France as early as the year 868.

 The salt was gathered by women only, since men were considered too rough for the delicate work, and it was carried into town in heavy bowls which the women carried on their heads since the paths were too narrow.